ABaronCode/Learning_Prolog/README.txt

 Overview: Goldbach theorum of two numbers and shows that every even and positive number is the sum of two prime numbers.
           Length-Compare: Takes lists and checks to see if the first is larger than the second.

-Website: (Editor and Compilers) https://swish.swi-prolog.org/
+Website: (Editor and Compiler) https://swish.swi-prolog.org/

 Quick Rundown of what the programs do and some examples and their results:
 Test Queries for Prolog files